NabilAidilreza/STARScraper/README.md

-# NTU STARS Project
+# NTU Timetable Generator

 ## Desciption

-Nanyang Technological University (NTU)

 A python program that extracts your modules and timings from a HTML copy of your NTU STARs Timetable.

+## Disclaimer

+Only available in Python.

+To download required library dependencies on your own computer.

+Refer to requirements.txt.

 ## Main functions